dmalt/quickfif/README.md

 The `mct` command should now be available in the terminal.

-To preview the file, run
+To preview a file, run

 ```bash
 mct <filename.fif>